Equipment and Environment Requirements

 - Select "Start Session."

 - Complete the authentication steps, which include showing your ID to the proctor.
-The name on your ID must match the name on your ETS account.
+The name on your ID must match the name on your HiSET account.

 - The proctor will review the exam rules and request access to your computer screen for monitoring purposes.